 Last year we launched OP with a Tournament Kit that featured two brand new promo drink cards that could support up to four tournaments.
 We got a lot of feedback about how the cards were cool, but getting together four times for the same prizes was not so groovy.
 After much deliberation we have altered the kit to provide an exceptional pile of goodies for two tournaments.

-- 6 copies of the Premium Promo Whitehawk’s Private Reserve (3 for each tournament)
+- 6 copies of the Premium Promo: Hellspawn Stout (3 for each tournament)

-- 2 Season 2 Winner Pins awarded to the champion of each tournament
+- 2 Season 3 Winner Pins awarded to the champion of each tournament.

-Are you excited about all this cool stuff?
-Then reach out to your Friendly Local Game Store and let them know you want Organized Play!
-There is currently no other way to get these sweet promo cards or the Season 2 Winner Pin.
+Who doesn’t like awesome swag and supporting local business?
+If you are stoked to see more promo cards and premium swag like this then reach out to your Friendly Local Game Store and let them know you want Organized Play!
 Your FLGS can order the kit through our website here.